 What to do next?

-Everyone is waiting for the end of this pandemic – when life can get back to normal.
 The retail world must prepare for a new normal.
 Benjamin Franklin said “By failing to prepare, you are preparing to fail.”
 Part of preparing for retail businesses is to form a strategy around the main elements of their business success - their customers, their workers, their merchandise, and their finances.

 Your customers' experience